Documents from past cycles are available for download below.

 Deaf Learners Symposium

 The Deaf Learner Symposium was held to better understand the needs of deaf learners.
-Professionals from across the country complied current practices, policies, challenges, and methodologies.
+Professionals from across the country compiled current practices, policies, challenges, and methodologies.
 The goal was to improve access and opportunity for deaf students.